hashicorp/terraform-provider-aws/website/docs/d/arn.html.markdown

 # Data Source: aws_arn

-Parses an Amazon Resource Name (ARN) into its constituent parts.
+Parses an ARN into its constituent parts.

 ## Example Usage